OpenAgentsInc/v2/docs/systems/email.md

 # Emailing System

-We integrate with the Resend API for our email needs.
-This document outlines our email system setup, capabilities, implementation plan, and queueing strategy.
+We integrate with the Resend API for our email needs and use Inngest for queueing and background processing.
+This document outlines our email system setup, capabilities, and implementation plan.

 ## Current Setup